lightlace/cpp-docs.de-de/docs/mfc/reference/cmetafiledc-class.md

 - tr-tr
 - zh-cn
 - zh-tw
-ms.translationtype: Machine Translation
+ms.translationtype: MT
-ms.sourcegitcommit: 040985df34f2613b4e4fae29498721aef15d50cb
+ms.sourcegitcommit: 4e0027c345e4d414e28e8232f9e9ced2b73f0add
-ms.openlocfilehash: 4bff4d7601c4ffbc6fe5cbe73f5e057b79abf1e5
+ms.openlocfilehash: 121824f832fdb134a289f292d59378a796864413
 ms.contentlocale: de-de
-ms.lasthandoff: 02/24/2017
+ms.lasthandoff: 09/12/2017

 ---
-# <a name="cmetafiledc-class"></a>CMetaFileDC-Klasse
+# <a name="cmetafiledc-class"></a>CMetaFileDC Class
-Implementiert eine Windows-Metadatei, die eine Sequenz von Graphics Device Interface (GDI)-Befehlen enthält, dass Sie wiedergeben können, um ein gewünschtes Bild oder einen Text zu erstellen.
+Implements a Windows metafile, which contains a sequence of graphics device interface (GDI) commands that you can replay to create a desired image or text.

 ## <a name="syntax"></a>Syntax